AsadK47/Intercom-Tech-Test/README.md

 The output highlighted above is also shown more clearly by navigating to the [output](#output-file) file.

 Alternatively you can always play around and write your own code to see the output.
-For example `filter.usersWithin100Km` will return an unordered list of users within 100 km.
+For example running `System.out.println(filter.usersWithin100Km);` in the main method will return an unordered list of users within 100 km.

 Additionally, you can do the following in the main method `System.out.println(CalculateDistance.usingGivenFormula("userLat", "userLong"));` where userLat and userLong can be replaced with any latitude and longitude and so you can check the distance between the dublin office and anywhere in the world.